bloovis/sheet-music.mirror/README.md

 # sheet-music

-Here is a small collection of sheet music written in Lilypond:
+Here is a small collection of sheet music written in [LilyPond](http://lilypond.org/):

 * *firth* - the piano introduction to "Firth of Fifth", by Genesis, from "Selling England By The Pound"
 * *staendchen* - Liszt/Schubert "Ständchen" (just the piano part, no lyrics, no *ossia piu facile*)